padinadrian/n64_dualshock/README.md

 ## Introduction

-This is the results of my work attempting to use a PlayStation 2 DualShock 2 controller on a Nintendo 64.
+This repo contains the results of my work attempting to use a PlayStation 2 DualShock 2 controller with a Nintendo 64.

 I used an [Adafruit Trinket Mini](https://learn.adafruit.com/introducing-trinket) to read from the DualShock controller, remap the buttons, and send the data to the N64.